DylanTai/Roster-To-Matrix/README.md

 installed) to pick the `courses.txt` file, then press **Convert**.
 A message box confirms success or shows any errors (missing files, locked workbook, etc.).

+> Drag-and-drop is available when you run the script directly with Python on
+> macOS (after installing `tkinterdnd2`).
+The bundled `.app` disables TkinterDnD
+> because the native `libtkdnd` binary crashes inside a PyInstaller build, so
+> the UI reverts to the standard file pickers there.

 ## Build a standalone app

 To ship a double-clickable executable, package the script with PyInstaller.
 You